-January 2014: This is a homecoming for Dr. Kraemer, who earned his PhD in Civil Engineering from the Johns Hopkins University in 2001.
-His research involves investigations of the dynamics of ocean wave-energy conversion systems.
-He is consulting with a small start-up company that is developing a wave-energy device.
-However, he has focused his professorial career on undergraduate engineering education.
-Dr. Kraemer has taught at the US Naval Academy and Bucknell University, and he comes to us from the University of Wisconsin - Platteville where he served as Professor of Mechanical Engineering.
+June 2014: Dr. David Kraemer, JHU Civil Eng.
+Ph.D.
+2001, was promoted to Associate Teaching Professor.
+He is consulting with a small start-up company that is developing a wave-energy device; however, he has focused his career on undergraduate engineering education.
 Dr. Kraemer's teaching interests include dynamic systems and instrumentation, numerical methods, fluid mechanics, and renewable energy.

 Past news »